datarobot-oss/qa-app-streamlit/README.md

 In this repository you will find the Q&amp;A Streamlit application code template used within DataRobot.
 The application uses a styling library for Streamlit called `streamlit-sal`, ([read more](https://github.com/datarobot-oss/streamlit-sal)).

-## Deployment Configuration
+## Deployment configuration

-The deployment used for this Q&A application needs to have an association ID configured and automatic association ID generation enabled.
+The deployment used for this Q&A application needs to have a configured association ID and automatic association ID generation enabled.

-This setting can be found under Console -> Deployments -> `<Your deployment>` -> Settings -> Custom metrics
+This setting can be found by navigating to **Console > Deployments > `<Your deployment>` > Settings > Custom metrics**.

 The `Association ID` name can be set to anything other than the reserved `promptText` or `resultText` values.